 Table 22-12.
-Summary of Impacts to Listed Species with Potential to Occur in the Project Area Common Name Scientific Name Federal Status1 NYS Status2 SGCN Listing Habitat Preference4 Source of Potential Presence5 Observed On-Site Potential Impacts Impact Avoidance Measures Black- throated Blue Warbler Setophaga caerulescen - - SGCN This species prefers large tracts of mature mixed and deciduous woodlands with a thick understory.
+Summary of Impacts to Listed Species with Potential to Occur in the Project Area

+Common Name Scientific Name Federal Status1 NYS Status2 SGCN Listing 3 Habitat Preference4 Source of Potential Presence5 Observed On-Site Potential Impacts Impact Avoidance Measures Black- throated Blue Warbler Setophaga caerulescen - - SGCN This species prefers large tracts of mature mixed and deciduous woodlands with a thick understory.
 Habitat for this species occurs within the Project Area.
-G No Potential direct impacts include habitat conversion of 254.23 acres of forests to early successional grasslands.
-Potential direct impacts include a habitat loss of 2.52 acres of forests.
+G No Potential direct impacts include habitat conversion of 254.23 167.60 acres of forests to early successional grasslands.
+Potential direct impacts include a habitat loss of 1.37 2.52 acres of forests.
 Potential indirect impacts could include habitat disturbance due to noise and construction activity.
 Impacts to forests have been minimized to the maximum extent practicable by siting Project Components in agricultural land wherever possible.
 Tree clearing is necessary to avoid trees overhanging solar arrays, but clearing is limited to only what is necessary for Project operation.
 Blue- winged Teal Anas discors - - SGCN This species prefers to nest in shallow marshes, sloughs, flooded ditches, and seasonal ponds.
 Habitat for this species occurs within the Project Area.
 G, J No Potential direct impacts could include habitat disturbance, degradation and loss, particularly marshes (see Appendix 22-4 for a description of wetland habitat in Project Area).
-Approximately 0.89 acres of shallow emergent marsh will be temporary impacted and approximately 4.82 acres of shallow emergent marsh will be converted.
+Approximately 1.12 0.89 acres of shallow emergent marsh will be temporary impacted and approximately 4.82 2.83-acres of shallow emergent marsh will be converted.
 Potential indirect impacts are from habitat disturbance due to noise from construction activities near wetland habitat.
 Impacts to wetland habitat have been avoided and minimized to the maximum extent practicable by siting Project Components in agricultural fields and using HDD when necessary.
 Blue- winged Warbler Vermivora pinus - - SGCN This species prefers brushy hillsides, overgrown pastures, and stream and woodland edges.
 Breeds in dry uplands in low shrublands.
 Habitat for this species occurs within the Project Area.
 E, G, J No Direct impacts are unlikely due to the limited area of successional shrubland habitat (18.30 acres or 0.8 percent of the Project Area).
-Potential direct impacts include habitat conversion of 1.73 acres of successional shrublands to early successional grasslands.
-Potential direct impacts include habitat displacement due to the temporary conversion of 0.82 acre of successional shrublands.
-Potential direct impacts include a habitat loss of 0.02 acre of successional shrubland.
+Potential direct impacts include habitat conversion of 4.73 1.37 acres of successional shrublands to early successional grasslands.
+Potential direct impacts include habitat displacement due to the temporary conversion of 0.82 0.80 acre of successional shrublands.
+Potential direct impacts include a habitat loss of 0.02 0.00 acre of successional shrubland.
 Potential indirect impacts could include habitat disturbance due to noise and construction activity.
 Impacts to successional shrublands have been minimized to the maximum extent practicable by siting Project Components in agricultural land wherever possible.
 Some successional shrubland clearing is necessary to avoid woody encroachment into the solar arrays, but clearing is limited to only what is necessary for Project operation.
-Bobolink Dolichonyx oryzivorus - - SGCN- HP This species prefers grasslands, including pastures, successional old fields, and meadows.
-Habitat for this species occurs within the Project Area.
-B, D, E, G, J Yes Potential direct impacts include habitat conversion of 806.81 acres of agricultural land and successional old fields to early successional fields.
-Potential direct impacts include habitat displacement and degradation from the temporary conversion of 86.82 acres of agricultural land and successional old fields.
-There will be a habitat loss of 21.87 acres of agricultural land and successional old fields to Project Components.
-Potential indirect impacts could include habitat disturbance due to noise and construction activity.
-Impacts to agricultural land is unavoidable, as most of the Project Components have been sited in agricultural areas to avoid wetlands and minimize tree clearing.
-Active agricultural land provides limited wildlife habitat for Bobolink.
-Conversion of agricultural land to planted early successional grasslands has been shown to benefit grassland bird species (see Section 22(f)(6)) and may improve habitat quality for this species at the Project.